-Truncation of the product basis set should also be implemented and taken advantage of to tackle larger systems, or small systems such as those studied here, but with larger basis sets to reach convergence of the Hamiltonian eigenvalues to the μ Hartree accuracy.
+Higher orders of generalized mean field should be investigated and truncation of the product basis set should also be implemented and taken advantage of to tackle larger systems, or small systems such as those studied here, but with larger basis sets to reach convergence of the Hamiltonian eigenvalues to the μ Hartree accuracy.
 However, the next point should be adressed first.

 Special basis set appropriately suited to perform EN-GMFCI need to be developed.
 For the nuclear dof's, one needs basis functions such that $\frac{1}{Q}$ integrals converge, such as Kratzer basis functions, suitable to describe all types of internal motion, not only bond stretching.
-For electronic dof's, one needs to modify standard Gaussian basis sets to describe an electronic cloud smeared by the vibrational motion of the nuclear centers.
+For electronic dof's, the use of off-nuclei orbitals gives many unwanted virtuals, and configuration state functions built with the latter, spam the electonic configuration space.
+One needs to modify standard Gaussian basis sets to describe an electronic cloud smeared by the vibrational motion of the nuclear centers.
 In particular for diatomics, nucleus-centered core orbitals, must be replaced by segment-centered orbitals and formulas for matrix elements must be adapted accordingly.
-For polyatomics, ellipsoid centered orbitals would be needed.
+For polyatomics, ellipsoid-centered orbitals would be needed.
 Work is in progress along these lines of research.